What part of the news do you read?

 - My Blackberry keeps me updated on breaking news.

-- Workshops keep Todd updated on the latest English
+- Workshops keep Todd updated on the latest English teaching techniques.

 I will read the cover and check up on what's the most important thing.